Alabama State Route 64

 State Route 64 (SR 64) is an 18.230 mi east–west state highway entirely within Lauderdale County in the northwest portion of the U.S. state of Alabama.
 The western terminus of the highway is at an intersection with U.S. Route 43 (US 43) near Green Hill, an unincorporated community south of the Tennessee state line.
 The eastern terminus of the highway is at an intersection with SR 207 north of Anderson.

 Route description

 SR 64 travels along a two-lane roadway as it travels through northern Lauderdale County.
 The highway connects the small towns of Anderson and Lexington with US 43, which heads southward into Florence and Muscle Shoals.

+The section from State Route 101 to State Route 207 was resurfaced in June 2026.